 If you make the switch and realize it’s not for you, it’s easy to switch back to a personal account by following the same steps as above.

 To keep it short and sweet, yes.
-The sign of a successful business or brand is one that is seen as agile and that can easily adapt to trends.
+The sign of a successful business or brand is seen as agile and that can easily adapt to trends.
 And the trend right now is TikTok.
-It’s an assumption that if you’re considering TikTok, you likely have an Instagram or even Facebook that is tended to on a regular basis.
+It’s an assumption that if you’re considering TikTok, you likely have an Instagram or even Facebook that is tended to regularly.
 Now it’s time to work TikTok into the mix.